 NOOZHAWK: What is the most important issue facing Goleta today?
 Over the next five to 10 years?

-NOOZHAWK: If you could revise the Revenue Neutrality Agreement with the county, would you do it?
+NOOZHAWK: If you could revise the Revenue Neutrality Agreement with Santa Barbara County, would you do it?
 If so, what would you change?
 If not, why?

 NOOZHAWK: Goleta, the county and California all face increasing budgetary pressures.
 What steps will you take to ensure Goleta’s financial security?

 ED EASTON: Goleta’s budgetary situation is as planned and not unduly stressed.
 Given the surpluses foreseen in the future, the most important step we can take is to not try to let our appetite for new services outstrip our ability to pay for them.
 The coming recession drives this point home with a vengeance.
 To hold the line on taxes we must understand that there is no free lunch and we must proceed very carefully in these uncertain waters.

 NOOZHAWK: Is there anything you would do differently with the General Plan?

 ED EASTON: 1.
 We need to have our Housing Element approved by the state Department of Housing and Community Development.

 2. We need to examine the current work program for revisions and move forward on only those that represent needed corrections to language and consistency.

 3. We must mount a vigorous defense of the General Plan against developer lawsuits that are intended to scare us into changing the plan.

 4. We must review changes made to date for their long-term impacts on our city and begin a process of community involvement to see if changes are necessary.